uzh-rpg/rpg_vi_cov_transformation/README.md

 Such transformations can be useful, for example, when the optimiztion process is used as a black box, and the covariance of a certain fixation is desired.
 We publicly release the code to the community to benefit related research.

-**Covariance matrices of different methods (yellow areas denote fixed parameters)**
+**Covariance matrices of different methods**

 The following figure shows how the covariance matrix (in position p, orientation and velocity v of the camera) from the free gauge method is transformed to a desired gauge, that is, to a desired reference frame.
+The yellow areas denote fixed parameters.

 ![Position covariance](img/cov_mat.png)